Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 Oil-based spray paints protect the surface from dents, moisture, and stains but not from UV rays.
 Rust-oleum paint protects the surface from heat, UV rays, and moisture.
 So it all depends on the type that you use.

 However, if you want maximum protection, you should use exterior spray paint.
-They are formulated with chemicals that make its finish withstand heavy use, moisture, heat, and other environmental factors.
+They are formulated with chemicals that make their finish withstand heavy use, moisture, heat, and other environmental factors.

 Spray paint will last over 3 years on wood, on average.
-But, its durability depends on the prep work carried before it was applied, the type of spray paint and wood, and whether the finish is sealed or not.
+However, its durability depends on the prep work carried out before it was applied, the type of spray paint and wood, and whether the finish is sealed or not.

 How Long Does Spray Paint Take to Dry?

-Spray paint takes 2 hours to dry on wooden surfaces.
+Spray paint dries within 2 hours over a wooden surface.